 These expectations are related to our earliest experiences of nurture, usually from our own parents.
-As children, we learn lessons about the world and how it works, what we need to do to have our needs met by a significant other, and how to adapt when expressing those needs seems futile.
+As children, we learn lessons about the world and how it works, what we need to do to have our needs met by a significant other, and how to adapt when our needs are not recognised.
 Our own experience of having our childhood emotional needs met, ignored, frustrated or punished sets the scene for adult relationships.

 Lesson 1: I am loveable.
 I do things I enjoy and those important to me join in.